pbrown74/etpa/README.txt

 would use the business key of the row to know which row to delete from the database.

+Add mocking based unit test for the new class ToleranceBasedConsumptionValidator Refactor the FractionService similarly to what is done in MetreReadingService Refactor MetreCSVReader to make it generic, and put it into FractionService Replace custom CSV code with Apache Commons CSV

 Paul Brown
 November 2024